jupyter4edu/jupyter-edu-book/CONTRIBUTING.md

 ### Attribution and Citations

 - Citations: https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html
-- Image attribution: Include credit, copyright notice, and license info for all images
+- Image attribution: Include title, credit, source, copyright notice, and license info for all images.
+[Additional information on Creative Commons image attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution#This_is_an_ideal_attribution)